virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/us7032evb1/README.txt

     and the up_prioritize_irq() API.
 Should be defined.
   CONFIG_BOARD_LOOPSPERMSEC - for delay loops
   CONFIG_ARCH_LEDS - Use LEDs to show state.
-Unique to SH1_LCEVB1 CONFIG_RAM_SIZE - Describes the internal DRAM.
+Unique to SH1_LCEVB1 CONFIG_DRAM_SIZE - Describes the internal DRAM.
-  CONFIG_RAM_START - The start address of internal DRAM CONFIG_ARCH_INTERRUPTSTACK - This architecture supports an interrupt
+  CONFIG_DRAM_START - The start address of internal DRAM CONFIG_ARCH_INTERRUPTSTACK - This architecture supports an interrupt
     stack.
 If defined, this symbol is the size of the interrupt stack in bytes.
 If not defined, the user task stacks will be